tipofyzik/image_styling_tg_bot/README.md

 **•** docker push <dockerhub_username>/<your_image_name>
 The first line creates new name for our docker image; this is necessary for uploading it on docker hub.
 The second line uploads our image on the site.

 The last part - run on server.
-All we need
+All we need:
 5. Open [docker playground](https://www.docker.com/play-with-docker/) and choose the "Lab Environment".
 ![image](https://github.com/tipofyzik/image_styling_tg_bot/assets/84290230/cba3d20b-e3e6-4d22-abe3-7d68bf67b93d)
 6. Log in (credentials from docker.com) and click on "add new instance".